F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - If you are using a single NIC BIG-IP system, you must include port 8443 after the IP address of the BIG-IP in your POST and GET requests, such as ``https://<BIG-IP>:8443/mgmt/shared/declarative-onboarding``

 - You should be familiar with the F5 BIG-IP and F5 terminology.
+The settings and features Declarative Onboarding uses are well-documented in the product documentation.
 For general information and documentation on the BIG-IP system, see the `F5 Knowledge Center <https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20LTM&version=13.1.0>`_.

 Notes and tips
 ~~~~~~~~~~~~~~